DeadmanXXXII/DeadmanXXXII/README.md

 - 💞️ I’m looking to collaborate on Anything.
 - 📫 How to reach me Currriculum Vitae
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I wrote a Cv in markdown.
+- ⚡ Fun fact: I wrote a CV in markdown.

 # Blu Corbel Curriculum Vitae